Michael Fanone

-Michael Fanone (born September 3, 1980) is an American law enforcement analyst and former police officer, who is currently a CNN on-air contributor.
-He worked for the Metropolitan Police Department of the District of Columbia from 2001 to 2021.
+Michael Fanone (born September 3, 1980) is an American law enforcement analyst, author, and retired policeman.
+He worked for the Metropolitan Police Department of the District of Columbia from 2001 until his retirement in 2021.
+Fanone was present at the U.S. Capitol during the January 2021 attack, and testified with his colleagues in front of the House Select Committee investigating the attack in 2021.

-Early life
+Early life and education

-Fanone was born on September 3, 1980, and raised in Alexandria, Virginia.
-His mother, Terry Fanone, is a social worker and his father is a lawyer at a large law firm.
-They divorced when he was eight years old.
-His mother came from a working-class family in rural Maryland.
+Of Italian descent, Fanone was born on September 3, 1980, and raised in Alexandria, Virginia.
+His parents divorced when he was eight years old.
 Fanone attended St. Mary's Elementary School, and Georgetown Preparatory School for a year.
 He then attended boarding school in Maine.
 He left to work in construction and graduated from Ballou High School.
-He later joined the Metropolitan Police Department of the District of Columbia in Washington, D.C..

-Career
+Early career

 Fanone joined the United States Capitol Police during the aftermath of the September 11 attacks.
 A few years later, he joined the Metropolitan Police Department of the District of Columbia, remaining a member for approximately 20 years.
+He worked primarily as a plain-clothes and undercover officer, investigating narcotics trafficking.